-He gestured to the waiter, who brought us each a half cantaloupe without asking what we wanted.
+He gestured to the waiter, who brought us each a half cantaloupe.
 "Try this first."

 I guess that's how it goes when He appears: people know what He wants, what He means.
 Now, I've had cantaloupe many times, but when God tells me to eat, I dig in.

 He watched me enjoy the meal He had provided.
 "Pretty good, isn't it?"